Maombi0/Madudu/README.md

 - Technologies Used: Python, Scikit-learn, Pandas, NumPy, Matplotlib, XGBoost

 Project 3: Automatidata
-- Overview: New York City Taxi & Limousine Commission has contracted the Automatidata data team to build a machine learning model to predict whether a NYC TLC taxi cab rider will be a generous tipper.
+- Overview: The New York City Taxi & Limousine Commission (NYC TLC) has engaged the Automatidata data team to develop a machine learning model aimed at predicting whether a rider in a NYC TLC taxi cab will be a generous tipper.
+This predictive model utilizes multiple regression to forecast taxi fares, serving as a component of a suite of models designed to optimize revenue for the NYC TLC and its drivers.
 - Technologies Used: Python, Scikit-learn, Pandas, NumPy, Matplotlib, XGBoost

 ## 🌱 Skills